MEISAKU-Text.jpg__PID:8131404b-94b7-4590-9815-7344f5917654

 sns-hira-maki-e-post-1-2.jpg__PID:fa395b6b-4cef-42b7-8910-74686fb6d0bc

-History of Japanese painting
+History of Japanese Painting

 The specific ink painting style that inspired this collection originated in China before being introduced to Japan in the late 12th Century by traveling zen monks.
 While Japan had their own ink-based art prior to this, it was considered juvenile in comparison to the much more detailed and complex artwork hailing from China.
 This sparked an evolution in Japanese art, forming the foundation of what would be a golden period in Japan's art history.